gear2000/microservice-example/README.md

 **System Diagram (Part 2)**

 ECS is a great way to deploy and scale this application.
 It provides simplicity without having to manage an underlying cluster system like Kubernetes or Docker Swarm.
 This is a great option for small startups who have limited DevOps resources.
-On a side note, the argument is not so much between ECS vs Kubernetes as between AWS vs Kubernetes.
+On a side note, the choice is not so much between ECS vs Kubernetes as between AWS vs Kubernetes.
 For those who require multi-cloud, Kubernetes is the better agnostic choice.
 For cloud provides such as AWS, GCP, or Azure, simply use their version of Kubernetes as a service and then deploy this app with conventional Kubernetes API/kubectl calls.
 I have included a cloud agnostic system diagram (system-diagram.png) that shows the two microservices in a pod.
 The pod is the scaling unit for Kubernetes.
 Notably, I have removed the nginx proxy since the services layer in Kubernetes handles routing.

 **CI/CD (Part 3)**

 Continuous delivery (CD) automatically executes unit tests, performs docker builds, and provides automatic deployments.
-Users have the option of using a variety of continuous integration (CI) tools such as SaaS products like CircleCI and TravisCI, and more customized controlled open source options like ConcourceCI and Jenkins.
-The main criteria is again control vs resources; having more control requires more resources (e.g. Jenkin), while having less control (CircleCI) requires less resources.
+Users have the option of using a variety of continuous integration (CI) tools such as SaaS products like CircleCI and TravisCI, and more customizable open source options like ConcourceCI and Jenkins.
+The SaaS provides will also handle the plumbing (Webhooks/GitOps) like connecting Github/Bitbucket to the CI system.
+Again, the main criteria is control vs resources; having more control requires more skilled people.
 Regardless, any CI system will increase your software velocity, while producing more reliable software.
 It is truly a win-win situation.
 To extend CI to CD, it suggested users implement GitOps to control and version deployments through git commits.
-It is also recommended users practice blue/green canary deploys to safely cut over to new software without having to schedule downtime.
+It is also recommended users practice blue/green canary deploys to safely and progressively cut over to new software without having to schedule downtime.